Follow These Rules for Effective Virtual Meetings Every Time

 How to communicate ideas effectively

 Clear communication is vital if you want to convey your ideas accurately.
 To practice clear communication, you must first take stock of your audience.
 For example, if you have team members or attendees with hearing issues, you’ll want to make sure that you can communicate the most important concepts in a non-verbal way.
-You can accomplish this using various methods, but there are a few general meeting and presentation formats that can assist you with most audiences:
+You can accomplish this using various methods, but there are a few general virtual meeting and presentation formats that can assist you with most audiences:

 Visual Aids: If you need to discuss data points, complex processes, or abstract ideas, then you may want to use visual aids.
 Not only can these help you communicate ideas clearly, but it also ensures that you don’t have to rely as heavily on verbal communication.

-Q&A Sessions: You can structure an entire meeting around question and answer sessions to confirm that all attendees are on the same page.
+Q&A Sessions: You can structure an entire virtual meeting around question and answer sessions to confirm that all attendees are on the same page.
 Alternatively, you can add some time for Q&As at the end of a meeting to ensure that all of the preceding ideas were conveyed with total clarity.

 Free-form Discussions: A free-form discussion is best when you need to brainstorm or actively work out new solutions to existing problems.
 This type of communication format is not limited by strict guidelines, giving all participants more freedom to express themselves and respond to others.